ss26/ORB-SLAM/README.md

 Go to the official [OpenCV Releases](https://opencv.org/releases/) page and download the source for version 3.4.6.
 Then, download an extra package called opencv\_contrib-3.4.6 from [here](https://github.com/opencv/opencv_contrib/releases).
 Place these compressed folders in the home folder and extract them.

 Finally, we'll need to install the dependencies for openCV and then build openCV from source.
-For this, download the file installcv2.sh.
-In this file, you need to change <USERNAME> to your machine's username in the following line that's a part of cmake command:
+For this, download the file `installcv2.sh`.
+In this file, you need to change `<USERNAME>` to your machine's username in the following line that's a part of cmake command:

 	-D OPENCV_EXTRA_MODULES_PATH=/home/<USERNAME>/opencv_contrib-3.4.6/modules \